 - Difficulty: Green to Blue

 We thought the run from top to bottom in Les Dex Alpes was fun, fast and stunning, with lots of opportunities to take a break if you need.
-The views are stunning, and the new Jandri Express gondola speeds up access to the top of the L2A ski area.
+The views are stunning, of course, and the new Jandri Express gondola speeds up access to the top of the L2A ski area.
+The lift system provides efficient access to the top of the glacier, making it an essential part of the skiing experience.

 With slopes that allow for playful meandering and relaxed skiing, this run provides a comprehensive experience that encapsulates the magnificence of the French Alps without the intimidating steepness found elsewhere.